Tips and tricks Best practice guides, FAQ & more

 Data-driven testing is a software testing methodology that uses a table of conditions directly as test inputs and verifiable outputs, and in which the test environment settings and control are not hard-coded.

-In other words, when using a Data-Driven Testing methodology, we create test scripts to be executed together with their related data sets in a framework.
+In other words, when using a data-driven testing methodology, we create test scripts to be executed together with their related data sets in a test automation framework.
 By doing so, we provide a re-usable test logic that improves test coverage and reduces maintenance.

-Think of it this way, a framework where you only use one test but with an array of data.
+Put differently, data-driven testing is a framework where you only use one test but with an array of data.

-Even though not all tests can be automated, using an automated technique such as Data-driven testing comes in handy when there are a number of data sets that you have to run the same tests on.
+Even though not all tests can be automated, using an automated technique such as data-driven testing comes in handy when there are a number of data sets that you have to run the same tests on.

 By separating data from functionality when automating software tests, you can reuse the automated flow, and just switch out the input.
-This can be useful when running the same tests often but using new or updated data.
+This can be useful when running the same tests often with new or updated data.